Kimiora Poi: Collingwood Magpies

 In 2019, Poi briefly joined Collingwood Magpies in Suncorp Super Netball as a temporary replacement player, covering for the injured Madi Browne.
 Poi made her debut for Magpies in a Round 6 match against New South Wales Swifts.
 She went on to play seven games for Magpies.
 In Round 13, Poi played an integral role in a season highlight for Magpies when they defeated Swifts 64–56.
 Poi took to the court to replace Kelsey Browne after Browne went down with a knee injury in the second quarter.

+Southern Steel

+After the completion of the ANZ Premiership Season of 2024 and seven seasons with the Mainland Tactix, it was announced Poi would be joining the Southern Steel for the 2025 season.

 New Zealand

 Poi has represented New Zealand at schoolgirl, under-21, Fast5 and senior level.
 She was a member of the New Zealand team that won the 2017 Netball World Youth Cup.
 She was also a member of the team that won the 2018 Fast5 Netball World Series.
 On 13 January 2019, Poi made her senior debut for New Zealand in a 2019 Netball Quad Series match against England.
 On 26 January 2020, Poi made her first start during a 2020 Netball Nations Cup match against South Africa.
 In October 2020, New Zealand head coach, Noeline Taurua, highlighted Poi for her fitness levels.
 She was a member of the New Zealand team that won the 2021 Constellation Cup.
+Poi was called up again once again for the 2024 Silver Ferns season having previously not played since 2021.